About

 For by the works of the flesh no man is declared just before God.

-Therefore, let us see the Lord's words.
+So let us truly see the Lord through His Word.
 As the prophets seen the oracles of God and put them forth in truth; as it is written, "The oracle which Habakkuk the prophet saw."
-(Habakkuk 1:1) And it is written, "The word of the LORD which he saw. " (Micah 1:1) So let us see through the Word of the Lord.
-Let us see those who doubted in times past, in that wicked generation, and let us not resemble them even in a shadow, nor shrink back in disbelief or fear; instead, let us be strengthen in God's grace moving forward towards the heavenly prize which is ours in Christ Jesus.
+(Habakkuk 1:1) And again it is written, "The word of the LORD which he saw."
+(Micah 1:1) So let us see through the Word of the Lord.
+Let us see those who doubted in times past, in that wicked generation, and let us not resemble them even in a shadow, nor shrink back in disbelief or fear; instead, let us be strengthen in God's grace, moving forward towards the heavenly prize which is ours in Christ Jesus.
 He reprimanded many because of their lack of faith; as it is written,

 And again, it is written,